mt-empty/potentialSubsBot/Readme.md

 *  fs
 *  readline

+## Contribute?

+Contributions are most welcome!

+Bugs: open an issue here.

+New features: open an issue here or submit a text post of the feature that you want to add on [r/PotentialSubreddits](reddit.com/r/PotentialSubreddits).
+If it's usefull for the community, feel free to send a pull request with the included feature.

 ## Example

-## First result of the week.
+### First result of the week.
 Top Potential Subreddits: r/starship17 with 255, r/lumberjackingoff with 228 and r/Uyhgur with 94 upvotes

-### Potential Subreddits found today
+#### Potential Subreddits found today

 If on mobile: please scroll to the right to view the full table.